Duncan MacPherson's Death: Forensics

 Above: Sites on Duncan's knee where a hard object has gouged the skin all the way to the bone, presumably in same mechanical action that amputated his lower left leg.

-Above: Close-up of Duncan's left thigh, showing where the left leg was amputated above the knee.
-Note the row of gouges running parallel to the amputation.
-The amputation site also displays signs of being pressed and gouged by a machine.
+Above: Close-up of Duncan's left thigh, showing the amputation above the knee.
+Note the row of gouges above and parallel to the amputation.
+The amputation site also displays signs of being pressed and gouged.
 Immediately above the row of gouges, Dr. Rabl has cut open the thigh in order to remove a section of the femur, purportedly for DNA testing.
 Did he really believe this amputation and adjacent tool marks were caused by flowing glacier ice?

 When Did Duncan's Limb Fractures Occur?